Attested: Antrum at position 257 in the Ravenna Cosmography.

-Where: Whitby, deduced from its position in RC’s harbour-estuary tour, where there was probably a Roman signal station.
+Where: Whitby, deduced from its position in the Cosmography's harbour-estuary tour, where there was probably a Roman signal station.